 Amendments to acceptable 'old' mechanisms can update the facility list, etc.

-What are the Financial Test "Period of Coverage" dates?
+What are the Financial Test and related instruments' "Period of Coverage" dates?

-An amended or revised FT (e.g., due to the addition of tanks) will have the same period of coverage as the original FT.
+An amended or revised FT (e.g., due to the addition of a facility) will have the same period of coverage as the original FT.

 Data on the FT includes information derived from the previous fiscal year's audited financial statements, and this data will not change 'during the year', so a new or revised Special Report will not be required (if ever required).

-For the Local Government Fund (Part O), the period of coverage is also the current fiscal year plus 120 days.
+Local Government Fund (Part O), the period of coverage is also the current fiscal year plus 180 days.
 (For this instrument, no data from audited statements is required.)

 Does continuing FR coverage represent a ‘stacking’ obligation where the first year’s coverage is (for example) $1 million, the second year’s coverage is $2 million and the third year’s coverage is $3 million (etc.)?